-Now that the weather has cooled down in the midwest, I’ve pulled out my trusty chicken noodle soup recipe.
-When I began this blog at the beginning of the year, I knew I wanted to feature this recipe eventually, but I usually just threw things together without measuring, so it took a few tries to perfect the details.
-Whenever I make this soup I always make a HUGE batch even though there’s only two of us.
+Now that the weather has cooled down in the Midwest, I’ve pulled out my trusty chicken noodle soup recipe.
+When I began this blog at the beginning of the year, I knew I wanted to feature this recipe eventually.
+I usually just throw things together without measuring, so it took a few tries to perfect the details.
+Whenever I make this soup, I make a HUGE batch even though there’s only two of us.
 It is just so comforting and delicious!
-I think the homemade noodles are what really puts it over the top, as well as the type of bouillon you decide to use.
+The homemade noodles are what really puts it over the top, as well as the type of bouillon you decide to use.
 I’d always used cubes in the past, but last winter I stumbled upon Better Than Bouillon base which adds great flavor to this (and any!) soup.

 There are a few different ways to get all of the ingredients of a chicken noodle soup into the same pot… You could boil the chicken first and then add your veggies, or some people will sauté the onion and celery alone before adding it to the pot… Many ways will get the job done, but I’ve found what I find to be the easiest process without compromising on taste.
 Here’s how it goes down in my kitchen.

 First, dice the chicken and onion and season the chicken with salt and pepper.
 Prepare a deep pan or skillet to cook the chicken in, and also begin to boil a large pot of water (see recipe for details).
 In the deep pan, add a portion of water, the onion, and chicken and bring to a boil.
 Cover the pan and cook until chicken is cooked through.
 Preparing the chicken this way gives it more flavor than if you were to boil the meat and then shred it once cooked.
 Some people don’t like onion in dishes, but in this recipe it really adds flavor and as long as you dice it small enough, it almost becomes undetectable once it boils for so long.